Director, Capital Health Cancer Center

 As a hepato-pancreato-biliary surgeon focused on treating benign digestive conditions and cancers in the liver, pancreas and bile duct, Dr. Doria has pioneered new techniques for conditions that were once considered untreatable.
-He has helped develop and introduce a number of innnovative procedures to treat cancer patients that were not previously available, including bloodless liver survery, liver auto-transplantation and robotic-assisted hepato-pancreato-biliary surgery.
+He has helped develop and introduce a number of innovative procedures to treat cancer patients that were not previously available, including bloodless liver surgery, liver auto-transplantation and robotic-assisted hepato-pancreato-biliary surgery.

 Where traditional liver surgery with a scalpel requires up to 10 units or more of blood, bloodless liver surgery employs an ultrasonic device to suction out liver cells, immediately followed by a probe that uses hot, sterile water to seals the liver's blood vessels upon contact.
 Surgical and recovery times are significantly reduced and patients are completely recovered within a month.

 Liver auto-transplantation is used for patients who have liver cancer that is too extensive to be removed while the liver is in the body.
 In such cases, Dr. Doria and his team remove the patient’s liver, resect the cancer on a table in the operating room, and reimplant the healthy portion of the organ.